bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 0.0 0.0

 Description:
-`TM` performs a trapazoidal multiplication apodization.
+`TM` performs a trapazoidal multiplication apodization on data in the visible processing buffer.
 A fraction of the data on the left is multiplied by a linear function that increases from 0.0 to 1.0 and a fraction of the data on the right is multiplied by a linear function that decreases from 1.0 to 0.0.
 The parameters lfract an rfract determine what fraction of the data each linear function is applied to.
 If either of these arguments is omitted RNMR will prompt for it with 0.0 as a default.
+Both fractions must be between 0.0 and 1.0.
 ## TP
 Show phase correction values